 Scribd is a completely unlimited service so there are no limits on how much you can consume.

 What devices can I use with Scribd?

-Scribd is a web-based platform so you can read on just about any computer, tablet, or phone that has a web-browser built in.
-Scribd even offers an app for iphone, ipad, android, fire tablet, and nook tablet users.
+Scribd is a web-based platform so you can read on just about any computer, tablet, or phone that has a web-browser built-in.
+Scribd even offers an app for iPhone, iPad, Android, Amazon Fire tablet, and nook tablet users.

-For a full list of compatible devices, you can check out Scribd’s support page here.
+For a complete list of compatible devices, you can check out Scribd’s support page here.